d12frosted/elpa-mirror/gnu/denote-readme.txt

   │ #+identifier: 20220805T131044
   └────

-  The file name still shows the old title and keywords.
-So after saving the buffer, you invoke `denote-rename-file-using-front-matter' and it updates the file name to:
+  At this stage, the file name still shows the old title and keywords.
+  You now invoke `denote-rename-file-using-front-matter' and it updates the file name to:

   ┌────
   │ 20220805T131044--my-modified-sample-note-file__testing_denote_emacs.org